 The majority of the Hudson Tunnel Project’s budget relies on federal grants, and GDC has been bound to various funding agreements since July 2024.

-Despite over $1bn already invested in the project, the federal government has not released funds since 1 October 2025.
+Despite more than $1bn already invested in the project, the US Government has not released funds since 1 October 2025.

 GDC CEO Tom Prendergast said: “For more than two years, the hardworking men and women building the Hudson Tunnel Project have not missed a day of work.